swardell/RepData_PeerAssessment1/PA1_template.md

 ```

 ![](PA1_template_files/figure-html/unnamed-chunk-6-1.png)<!-- -->

 As expected, the steps start on average after the subjects wake up.
-The steps in a singke period are higher in the morning than the rest of the day.
+The steps in a single period are higher in the morning than the rest of the day.

 2) Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?